NekoYellow/lamlog/README.md

 #### Syntax

-The script file should contain a sequence of ProInferre commands, each on a separate line.
+The script file should contain a sequence of LambdaLog commands, each on a separate line.

 Each line is either one of the following:
 - A fact: `(<relation> <atom1> <atom2> ...).`.